vuejs/vuex/docs/en/tutorial.md

 2. Many components in a larger app can use the same getter function.
 3. If the value is moved from say `store.count` to `store.counter.value` you'd have to update one getter instead of dozens of components.

 These are a few of the benefits of using getters.

 ### Step 5: Next steps

 If you run the application, now you will find it behaves as expected.

-To further your understanding of vuex, you can try implementing the following changes to the app, as an exercise.
+To further your understanding of Vuex, you can try implementing the following changes to the app, as an exercise.

 * Add a decrement button.
-* Install [VueJS Devtools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en) and play with the vuex tools and observe the mutations being applied.
+* Install [VueJS Devtools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en) and play with the Vuex tools and observe the mutations being applied.
 * Add a text input in another component called `IncrementAmount` and enter the amount to increment by.
-This can be a bit tricky since forms in vuex work slightly differently.
+This can be a bit tricky since forms in Vuex work slightly differently.
 Read the [Form Handling](forms.md) section for more details.